gocheaphosting/easy-paypal-lte/readme.txt

 This happens when your permalink structure has not been prettified, in which case WordPress doesn't use the page slug for the auto-generated shop page.
 To confirm, look at the URL address of the shop front (in the address bar on your web browser).
 Does it say something like http://your.blog/?p=123?
 If so, go to your WordPress dashboard, Settings -> Permalinks and select any setting other than the (ugly) default one.

+= My shop page seems messed up.
+Formatting and line widths are all wrong.
+How can I fix it? =

+The format may get messed up when your theme tries to smart format the page by adding `<p>` or `<br />` tags.
+If you can disable it for your theme (by adding a `[raw]` tag for instance, as with the themes by MySiteMyWay), please do so for the auto-generated ez-shop page.
+You may also have to deactivate the [`wpautop()`](http://codex.wordpress.org/Function_Reference/wpautop "Info from WordPress") filter, probably by using [this plugin](http://wordpress.org/extend/plugins/wpautop-control/ "Plugin recommended in WordPress Codex").

+= I see some text ([raw] and [/raw]) around my shop page.
+How can I get rid of it? =

+For themes from MySiteMyWay, this plugin adds these short tags in an attempt to prevent auto-formatting.
+If you switched to a new theme, you may have these tags visible.
+You can get rid of them by simply editing the auto-generated ez-shop page.

 == Change Log ==

 = Future Plans =